Can car detailing remove stone chips?

 Stone chips are very common in cars.
 Just by driving on the road, you can easily get stone chips.
 If the car in front of you hits a small rock, it can “throw” the stone backwards.
 The stone goes in the opposite direction to you, the impact of the stone with the car is “speed car” + speed stone.

 This increase in speed makes the stone easily inflict serious damage on the surface.
 The rough and hard stone will literally destroy a piece of paint.
 Leave a small hole in the paint.
-Car details can remove scratches and make a car look like new, but they can't repair chips in paint.

 Leave Reply